ciren/cilib-tutorial/src/pages/position/index.md

 - x is a list of point that make up the position in the search space.
 - b are the intervals that which the points lie in.

-While `Solution` contains these, as well an `Object` to represent it's fitness.
+While `Solution` contains these, as well an `Object` to represent its fitness.
 Thus has the following constructor `Solution(x: NonEmptyList[A], b: NonEmptyList[Interval[Double]], o: Objective[A])`.
 Any changes to a `Solution` will result in a `Point`.
 Remember that a `Solution` is `Point` with a fitness evaluation.